VikVelev/Wasp8/README.md

 # Wasp8
 A Chip8 C Emulator using Dynamic Recompilation and Raytracing for the rendering engine.
+Currently WIP

 ## Goals
 Have fun and learn about stuff.